 To continue, accusing his team of doctoring evidence is dangerous.
-We are not privy to the evidence that Mueller and his team has uncovered.
+We are not privy to the evidence that Mueller and his team have uncovered.
 Not a single one of us sees what they have access to.
-To then second guess the actions of the special counselor is without a doubt akin to deciding you need a bypass when the cardiolodist says you have heartburn.
+To then second guess the actions of the special counselor is without a doubt akin to deciding you need a bypass when the cardiologist says you have heartburn.

-I will not hide the fact that I feel that the facts will show that Trump and/or a portion of his campaign where involved in shady business in teh campaign that may merit prosecution.
-In fact we already see several indictments.
+I will not hide the fact that I feel that the facts will show that Trump and/or a portion of his campaign were involved in shady business in the campaign that may merit prosecution.
+In fact, we already see several indictments.

 However, if after looking diligently over the facts as they present themselves, that Mueller concludes that Trump acted like a bumbling fool and was not a plaything of Putin, I will accept his findings.

-To dismiss the criminal justice system when it gives a a result we do not like reminds me of a kid asking the Magic 8 Ball a question over and over again when it fails to produce the answer we desire.
+To dismiss the criminal justice system when it gives a result, we do not like reminds me of a kid asking the Magic 8 Ball a question over and over again when it fails to produce the answer we desire.